pololu/pololu-3pi-2040-robot/c/README.md

 by copying the `.uf2` file to the RP2040, the same way you could copy a file onto a USB thumb drive.

-For efficiency while developing your code, it is best to program the robot from the command line, without using the mouse.
-You might use the `cp` utility to copy the file:
+For example, a complete command for building and loading the code might be:

-    cp blink_leds.uf2 /path/to/robot/
+    cmake --build . && cp blink_leds.uf2 /e

-If you have [picotool], you can use it to load the `.bin`, `.uf2`, or `.elf` file (it doesn't matter which) onto the robot:
+For more control over the upload process, you can install [picotool] and use it to load the `.bin`, `.uf2`, or `.elf` file (it doesn't matter which) onto the robot:

     picotool load -x blink_leds.uf2